jonathan-vella/secure-networking-hackathon/challenges/Challenge-01.md

 The following on-premises resources can be used to connect to Azure:

-- VPN-gateway-cmc-onprem with Public IP “pip-onprem-vpn-gateway” attached.
+- VPN Gateway "vpn-on-prem" with Public IP “pip-onprem-vpn-gateway” attached.

 ![CMC on-premises network diagram](images/on-premises.png)

 For testing the on-premises server (not the SQL Server!) can be accessed with the following username and password:

-    - HackerAdmin
+    - demouser
     - demo!pass123

 ## Requirements

 - CMC requires an Azure networking IP address plan presented to them.
 Where applicable, IP addresses should be contiguous.
 - The solution must be scalable, secure, and resilient and be aligned to the zero trust principles.
-- The primary Azure region CMC will use is East US.
+- The primary Azure region CMC will use is East US2.
 - You need to design connectivity for YADA, including from on-premises and from any resources in Azure.
 - You need to plan and document network design and connectivity solution.
 - The design must include central access to shared services.